ALCHEMY

 “Transcending her art through time – she became her own inspiration…”

-This series of collections is a marriage of all her worlds.
-Inspired by the spirit and sensuality of her own discovery, they reveal a deliberate, exquisitely crafted interplay between the casual gentility of the Provençal countryside and the sultry allure of the Cote D’Azur.
-The mythology and magic of the south of France permeates every inch of draped fabric.
-It’s a diffused magic, creating portraits of living that are sometimes a bit smudgy, and neither completely clear nor harsh.
+This collection is a marriage of all her worlds.
+Inspired by the spirit and sensuality of self-discovery, each piece reveals a deliberate and exquisitely crafted interplay between the gentle ease of the Provençal countryside and the sultry allure of the French Riviera.

 Inspired by Art & Movement